snap-stanford/snap-python/doc/source/reference/basic.rst

         Returns a bool indicating whether the content of the string is just whitespace.

+     .. describe:: LastCh()

+        Returns the last character in the string.

+     .. describe:: Left(start)

+        Returns the substring starting at position 0 to *start*-1.

+     .. describe:: LeftOf(ch)

+        Returns the substring left of the first instance of char *ch* in the string.

+     .. describe:: LeftOfLast(ch)

+        Returns the substring left of the last instance of char *ch* in the string.

+     .. describe:: Len()

+        Returns the length of the string.

+     .. describe:: Mid(start)
+                   Mid(start, numChars)

+        Returns the Python str starting at position *start* containing at most *numChars* characters.
+If *numChars* is not specified, it returns the substring starting at position *start* to the end of the string.

+     .. describe:: PutCh(ChN, Ch)

+        Replaces the character at position *ChN* with character *Ch*.

+     .. describe:: Reverse()

+        Returns a Python string with the string reversed.

+     .. describe:: Right(start)

+        Returns the substring starting at position *start* to the end of the string.

+     .. describe:: RightOf(ch)

+        Returns the substring right of the first instance of char *ch* in the string.

+     .. describe:: RightOfLast(ch)

+        Returns the substring right of the last instance of char *ch* in the string.

+     .. describe:: SearchCh(ch, start=0)

+        Searches the string for the character *ch* starting at position *start* and returns the index at which *ch* was found or -1 if it was not found.

+     .. describe:: SearchChBack(ch, start=-1)

+        Searches the string for the character *ch* starting at position *start* and going backward.
+Returns the index at which the character was found or -1.
+A *start* value of -1 indicates that the method should start searching at the end of the string.

+     .. describe:: SearchStr(str, start=0)

+        Searches the string for the substring *str* starting at position *start* and returns the index at which str was found or -1 if it was not found.

+     .. describe:: Slice(start, numChars)

+        Returns a substring of the string starting at position *start* containing *numChars* characters.

+     .. describe:: ToCap()

+        Returns a Python :class:`str` with the first letter of the contents of the string capitalized.

+     .. describe:: ToHex()

+        Converts the string to hex and returns the resulting value.

+     .. describe:: ToLc()

+        Coverts the contents of the string to lowercase and returns the str.

+     .. describe:: ToTrunc()

+        Removes the trailing whitespace from the contents of the string and returns the resulting Python :class:`str`.

+     .. describe:: ToUc()

+        Coverts the contents of the string to uppercase and returns the resulting string.

    Below is some code demonstrating the use of the :class:`TStr` type: